wp-plugins/auto-hide-admin-bar/readme.txt

 Tags: adminbar, admin bar, autohide, auto, hide, toolbar Requires at least: 3.1
 Tested up to: 4.0
-Stable tag: 0.8.2
+Stable tag: 0.9

 This plugin adds an auto-hide feature to the WordPress Admin Bar or Toolbar.

 == Description ==

-Since WordPress 3.3 the Admin Bar is called Toolbar, but this plugin will keep its name.
-This plugin makes the Toolbar disappear.
-When hovering over the top of the site, the Toolbar is magically returned.
+Auto Hide Admin Bar makes the WordPress Toolbar disappear - and reappear when hovering the mouse pointer over the top of the browwer window.
-You end up with more screen real estate and the added functionality of the WordPress Toolbar.
+You end up with a clean view of your site, and keep having access to the WordPress Toolbar.
 If you have any comments or questions, please use the support forum: http://wordpress.org/support/plugin/auto-hide-admin-bar

 == Installation ==